 Tractor trailer accidents cause a disproportionate number of injuries and deaths when a car is hit by a truck.
 Because of the huge difference in size and weight between a semi truck and a car, these crashes are much more destructive and devastating than a collision involving two automobiles.
 Our car accident injury attorneys represent people in a car or other vehicle hit by a truck.
-We handle several of these cases in Minnesota every year and people are typically more injured in this type of auto accident than others.
+We handle these cases in Minnesota every year and we recognize that people are typically more injured in this type of auto accident than other crashes.

 Nationwide, large trucks (known as tractor trailers, semi-trucks, eighteen wheelers, diesels, or big rigs) make up only about 3% of the vehicles on the road.
 However, the odds of being killed in a car accident where a truck or tractor trailer is involved are far higher.